ephes/django_async/article.md

 Async tasks only take about 1KB memory and are more or less just one function call.
 Ok, that's hard to beat.

+### Difficulty

+> Concurrency: one of the most difficult topics in computer science
+> (usually best avoided).
+>
+>  — David Beazley Python coach and mad scientist

+Concurrent programs are more difficult to write than normal ones.
+But getting multithreaded programs right is especially difficult.
+Since task switching can happen any time, it's really hard to find out where things did go wrong.
+Let's say you have one thread which is responsible for moving money between bank accounts.
+If it gets interrupted while in the midst of transferring money from a to b maybe the money was added to account b, but not yet deleted from account a.
+It's now possible for another thread to move the same money from a to c which was already added to b.
+That's not good.
+Therefore you have to be careful to protect shared ressources with locks or use other mechanisms to avoid those situations.
+So the default case for multithreading is that control can switch at any point in the code except for those parts that were explicitly protected by locks.

+Async programs seem to be more easy to reason about because they do it the other way around.
+The default case in an async task is that there's no way other tasks are getting control at a random line.
+All lines where control could be transferred to another task are explicitly marked with `await`.
+So the number of points where things can go wrong in a hard to debug way is a lot lower.

 # Points

 * Trio got rid of futures